 If you're 35 or older, you probably know that you have a higher risk for pregnancy problems.
 To help rule out any concerns, your doctor may offer you some additional prenatal tests.
-Whether you want have these tests is up to you.
+Whether to have these tests is up to you.

 Remember that most healthy women aged 35 and into their 40s have healthy pregnancies and healthy babies.
 But there are several ways genetic tests can be helpful in caring for a pregnancy:

 - You'll gain peace of mind about your baby's health.

 - You can learn about and prepare for your baby's special needs if a genetic problem is found.